-Fred Schoen Fiduciary Services is an employee-owned, independent trust company certified by the Washington State Department of Financial Institutions.
+Fred Schoen Fiduciary Services is a family-owned, independent trust company certified by the Washington State Department of Financial Institutions.

-Our team has more than a century of combined experience in the legal and financial industries, and although we’ve grown, we’re still as nimble as when Fred opened the doors in 1978.
+Our team has more than 50 years of combined experience in the legal and financial industries.
 We pride ourselves on offering greater flexibility and a more personal experience than larger corporate fiduciaries, building relationships that allow each client to make the best decisions for their specific situation.

 As a company that helps clients plan for the future, we recognize the importance of looking ahead.
 That’s why we recently shifted our own structure, adding a board of directors and expanding our team of experienced professionals.
 These changes provide additional stability and protection — they reflect our commitment to clients, and enhance our ability to serve them.

-In 1978, he founded Fred Schoen Fiduciary Services to share his expertise with a wider range of clients and work with CPAs and investment professionals, as well as law firms.
-And the responsibility he feels toward his clients is immense.
+In 1978, Fred founded Fred Schoen Fiduciary Services to share his expertise with a wider range of clients and work with CPAs and investment professionals, as well as law firms.
+And the responsibility he felt toward his clients was immense.